ndrean/binyJS/Readme.md

 `;
 ```

+We set up the "click" listener globally.
 The span element "#count" is declared as the _target_ for this state.
 It contains the dataset `data-change="display"`.
 This defines an "onchange" callback to run the "display" function.
 It will populate the "#count" element.

 ```js
 window.onload = () => {